Check out our updated 2021 Impact Report.

 Suzi founded Redbird Media group in 2014 as a way to weave together her experiences in journalism, documentary and nonprofit fundraising.
-She’s a graduate of Salt Institute for Documentary Studies and her audio stroytelling has been heard on NPR.
-She is still the kid who rents documentaries for fun.Learn More
+She’s a graduate of Salt Institute for Documentary Studies and her audio storytelling has been heard on NPR.
+She is still the kid who rents documentaries for fun.Learn more about Suzi

 Suzi is an awarding-winning digital journalist and producer who believes in the power of stories to empower and inspire.

-In 2011, after 10 years in journalism, Suzi became Chief Storyteller at United Way of Greater Portland where she created video and audio content that helped engage the community and fundraise for the organization.
+After 10 years in journalism, Suzi became Chief Storyteller at United Way of Greater Portland where she created video and audio stories that engaged the community and helped fundraise for the organization.